Dong-Yi-Xia/crash-mini-vue/README.md

 ### Deployment
 After `npm run build` a new folder call dist
-Use the dist folder to deploy the single page app
+Use the dist folder to deploy the single page app.
+Install preview deployment
 ```
 npm i -g serve
 ```